jvpdls/url-shortener-api/README.md

 ## Requirements

   - PHP: 7.4 or above;
-  - Codeigniter: 4.0 or above.
+  - Codeigniter: 4.0 or above;
+  - MySQL client.

 ## Installation

 1. Clone this repo: `git clone https://github.com/jvpdls/url-shortener-api.git`;
+2. Run the script at `sql/createDatabase.sql` onto your MySQL client;
-2. Install it's dependencies: `composer install`;
+3. Install the project's dependencies: `composer install`;
-3. Run it locally: `php spark serve`;
+4. Run it locally: `php spark serve`;
-4. Send requests through the command-line or using tools such as Insomnia and Postman.
+5. Send requests through the command-line or using tools such as Insomnia and Postman.

 ### Environment variables